CalmDownVal/signal/readme.md

 ## Comparison with EventEmitter

+### Cons

+- ❌ is non-standard and will involve some learning curve and getting used to
+- ❌ does not support event bubbling

 ### Pros

-- ✅ does not rely on inheritance or mixins
 - ✅ supports async handlers with serial and parallel invocation strategies
-- ✅ provides concise and readable interface
-- ✅ can be passed to standard event emitters
-- ✅ does not rely on string event names, which are much harder to use with autocompletion and type-checking and therefore a frequent source of silly bugs caused by typos
+- ✅ does not rely on class inheritance or mixins
 - ✅ tiny, without any dependencies

-### Cons

-- ❌ is non-standard and will involve some learning curve and getting used to
-- ❌ does not support event bubbling
+- ✅ smoothly integrates with standard event emitters
+- ✅ does not rely on string event names, which are much harder to use with autocompletion or type-checking and present a frequent source of silly bugs due to typos

 ## Usage Guide